 What a wonderful museum this is!
 Set across 4 floors, the permanent exhibits include: local fauna, animals of the world and an extensive mineral collection.

 Until January 2018, the Muséum d’Histoire Naturelle is continuing to celebrate its 50 year anniversary – Célébrons!
 50 ans du Muséum à Malagnou.
 There are plenty more events scheduled, so do check their flyer!

 The last temporary exhibition, which ran until March 2017, was the excellent «Dinosaurs».
 With several dinosaur skeletons to gawp at and a myriad of interactive activities, the MBFF team were absolutely enthralled!
 We even came away with the perfect “selfie with a scary dinosaur” souvenir, courtesy of the museum (and a “dinosaur tooth” or two!).

-After «Dinosaurs», the museum is turning its attention to much smaller creature in May – ANTS!
-If you’d like to learn all about these fascinating little animals and experience a giant anthill, then free up a day between the 5th May 2017 and 7th January to come go and see «Fourmis»!
+After «Dinosaurs», the museum has turned its attention to much smaller creature – ANTS!
+If you’d like to learn all about these fascinating little animals and experience a giant anthill, then free up a day before the January 2019 (this exhibitions has been extended due to success) to come go and see «Fourmis»!

-- The museum has a spacious café with good lunch options (no picnics allowed, but on a warm day, there is plenty of space for a picnic outside);
+The museum has a spacious café (recently renovated) with good lunch options (no picnics allowed, but on a warm day, there is plenty of space for a picnic outside).

-- There is also a great gift shop at the entrance; a great place to pick up some birthday presents, stickers, postcards or posters!
+There is a great gift shop at the entrance; a great place to pick up some birthday presents, stickers, postcards or posters!

-Parking: Villereuse Carpark (paying) is just next door, otherwise you may find some free parking on the adjacent streets
+Parking: Villereuse car park (paying) is just next door, otherwise you may find some free parking at the weekend on the adjacent streets;